SoK: Blockchain-Based Decentralized AI (DeAI): Pre-Training

 \subsubsection{Discussion}

 Despite the existing attempts~\cite{vana-docs, fractionai-docs, ocean-white-paper, numbers-white-paper} to build decentralized data preparation systems, addressing the trade-offs between rewards, privacy, and authenticity in these solutions highlights several pressing research gaps.
-First, optimizing incentive structures that offer fair rewards without risking inflation or reward dilution remains a challenge, as current mechanisms such as Liquidity Pools~\cite{vana-docs} and Revenue Rights Certificates~\cite{fractionai-docs} may vary widely in effectiveness and scalability.
-Second, safeguarding privacy in a decentralized setting requires advanced cryptographic techniques, such as \ZKPs and \TEEs, but these methods may face limitations in terms of computational load and compatibility across diverse data types and platforms.
-Additionally, ensuring data authenticity through decentralized consensus mechanisms, such as Proof of Contribution in Vana~\cite{vana-docs}, may present scalability issues, particularly as data volumes increase and the need for real-time validation grows.
-Additionally, once data consumers have paid the fees and gained access to the data, they may forward the data to other consumers without sharing any rewards with the original data providers.
-Further research is needed to address these gaps by developing more efficient reward models, scalable privacy solutions, and lightweight yet robust consensus algorithms that together balance data contributor incentives, privacy preservation, and data authenticity in decentralized ecosystems.
+First, optimizing incentive structures that offer fair rewards without risking inflation or reward dilution remains a challenge, as current mechanisms~\cite{vana-docs, fractionai-docs} may vary widely in effectiveness and scalability.
+Additionally, ensuring data authenticity through decentralized consensus mechanisms, such as Proof-of-Contribution in Vana~\cite{vana-docs}, may present scalability issues, particularly as data volumes increase and the need for real-time validation grows.
+Additionally, once data consumers have paid the fees and gained access to the data, they may forward it to other consumers without sharing any rewards with the original data providers. \gapbox{How to develop efficient and scalable privacy solutions, and lightweight yet robust consensus mechanisms that collectively balance data contributor incentives, privacy, and authenticity in decentralized ecosystems?}

-\gapbox{How to develop efficient and scalable privacy solutions, and lightweight yet robust consensus mechanisms that collectively balance data contributor incentives, privacy, and authenticity in decentralized ecosystems?}